Asymptotically conformal CFL quark matter within a nonlocal chiral quark model: Neutron stars with CFLL quark cores

 As was shown in Section \ref{sec2}, the effective quark mass, vector field amplitude and pairing gap are negligible at high densities.
-This insures the conformal behavior of the CFLL quark matter signalled by the speed of sound and dimensionless interaction measure assymptoticlly converging to the conformal values $c_S^2=1/3$ and $\delta=0$.
+This insures the conformal behavior of the CFLL quark matter with the speed of sound and dimensionless interaction measure assymptoticlly converging to the conformal values $c_S^2=1/3$ and $\delta=0$.
 Fig. \ref{fig2} demonstrates this.
 It is also seen that convergence to the conformal limit is delayed by increasing the vector coupling.
-This might look paradoxical since for the Gaussian formfactor and a finite current quark mass the high density behavior of $c_S^2\simeq1/3-m^2/3\mu^2$ and $\delta\simeq m^2/3\mu^2$ is controlled by $m$ only and so all the curves in Fig. \ref{fig2} should converge to a universal one independent on $\eta_V$.
-However, the above relations are valid only when the vector repulsion term in Eq. (\ref{XXXII}) is negligible compared to the mass one.
-For the present choice of the formfactor this requires the quark chemical potential to fulfill the requirement $\mu^3 g_\mu\ll-m^2\Lambda^2/\omega_\infty$.
-It is clear that this condition is strongly dependent on the vector coupling appearing through the asymptotic value of the vector field.
+For the Gaussian formfactor and a finite current quark mass $c_S^2\simeq1/3-m^2/3\mu^2$ and $\delta\simeq m^2/3\mu^2$ at high densities, while the terms corresponding to the vector repulsion are subdominant corrections.
+It follows from Eq. (\ref{XXXII}) that they can be neglected if $\mu^3 g_\mu\ll-m^2\Lambda^2/\omega_\infty$.
+This condition is strongly dependent on the vector coupling appearing through the asymptotic value of the vector field.
 For example, at $\eta_V=0.55$ and $\eta_V=1.00$ this requires $\mu_B\gg6439$ MeV, $\varepsilon\gg5.10\cdot10^7~\rm MeV/fm^3$ and $\mu_B\gg6586$ MeV, $\varepsilon\gg5.58\cdot10^7~{\rm MeV/fm}^3$, respectively.
+At smaller chemical potentials and energy densities vector repulsion significantly affects the behavior of speed of sound and dimensionless interaction measure.